patrickfrank1/express-webpack-boilerplate/README.md

 - src: contains all the source files, subfolders for js, css, img and external ressources
 - test: files to test your code
 - dist: production files served with server.js in root directory
+- documentation: jsdoc files reside in this directory
+- coverage: as constructed by jest

 ESLint:
 - extends airbnb style guide